With a long and gruesome history, it’s no surprise that the United Kingdom is regarded as the most haunted country in the world!

 Newsham Park Hospital, Liverpool

-The huge hospital has a reputation of being one of the most haunted locations in the United Kingdom and has an oppressive atmosphere.
+The vast hospital has a reputation for being one of the most haunted locations in the United Kingdom and has an oppressive atmosphere.

 Address: Newsham Park Hospital, 11B Orphan Dr, Tuebrook, Liverpool L6 7UL

 HMP Shrewsbury is a former prison located in Shrewsbury.
-Cell doors are slammed by unseen hands and footsteps are regularly heard pacing the wings of this foreboding location.
+Unseen hands and footsteps slam cell doors are regularly heard pacing the wings of this foreboding location.

-The most famous ghost is a large shadowy figure who has been seen in A wing, whilst a grey lady is said to walk the landing of C-Wing.
-The ghost of a little girl has also been seen in the Georgian prison on the lower floor.
+The most famous ghost is a prominent shadowy figure seen in A wing, while a grey lady is said to walk the landing of C-Wing.
+The spirit of a little girl has also been seen in the Georgian prison on the lower floor.